 What is fucoidan?

-Fucoidans occur naturally in the cell walls of brown seaweeds.
-They function to protect the seaweed from water-borne pathogens and other environmental challenges.
+Fucoidans occur naturally in brown seaweeds.
+They are bioactive compounds that play a pivotal role in protecting the seaweed from water-borne pathogens and other environmental challenges.
 Fucoidans are long chain polysaccharides characterised by a complex molecular structure and varying degrees of sulfation and acetylation.

 Which species of seaweed are used by Marinova?